 That and the trauma from all the battles, including one incident where a British soldier could have killed him but let him go (upon realizing who he had saved, said British soldier tried to return in the army with the hope of correcting the mistake).

 Fellow mass murderer and enemy, Joseph Stalin, also had an abusive father.
 Once he was beaten so badly, he peed blood.
+Then he had a son of his own whom he wasn't very fond of, he didn't even care that he was captured by Germans, or that he failed an attempted suicide.

 Many comedians had it tough growing up.